Glasgow Caledonian New York College

 Located in Manhattan’s historical SoHo neighborhood, GCNYC’s Wooster Street campus is a newly designed and renovated 8,500 square feet space spread over two floors.
 The facility includes offices and classrooms and the layout is designed to be flexible and adaptable to accommodate a range of teaching strategies.

-GCNYC has three post-graduate programs registered with the New York State Education Department:
+GCNYC has four post-graduate programs registered with the New York State Education Department:

 Program registrations can be viewed at the New York Inventory of Registered Programs.